 Reny recalls: “About five years ago, I started getting involved in the use of AI in voice.
 And that’s why, today, I am the global lead for a voice analytics solution.”

 The idea came to her when she was engaged in a project where financial advice was given to customers over the phone.
 “They had this entire team of people that were just manually listening to these calls to make sure that they were saying the right things,” she recalls.
 And that’s when she thought: “Wouldn't it be amazing if we had a technology that could just replace what seemed like a very standard task?”

-“So we developed an analytics solution that analyzes what humans say in an interaction,” Reny says.
-“But not only do we analyze what’s being said.
-We also analyze how it’s being said.
-So, we learn a lot about the behavioral indicators.”
-Reny sees this as a real differentiator and as a great opportunity to learn more about the importance of behavioral patterns in our speech and the effects they are having on others.
+“So we developed an analytics solution that analyses what humans say in an interaction,” Reny says.
+“But not only do we analyse what’s being said.
+We also analyse how it’s being said.
+So, we learn a lot about the behavioural indicators.”
+Reny sees this as a real differentiator and as a great opportunity to learn more about the importance of behavioural patterns in our speech and the effects they are having on others.
 She is proud of the fact that it was developed solely by her team, which has been working on it for five years.

 Reny, who has been with Deloitte for 16 years, is a partner in the risk analytics team in the United Kingdom.
 With her background in aerospace engineering, she helps clients use data and analytics to get the most out of what they want to achieve for their customers.

-She strongly encourages women to become part of the AI team and is looking forward to seeing some brilliant recruits coming up through the pipeline.
-Her advice is: “Don't be scared, be bold, be very inquisitive, and always try to think outside the box—don't ever be bound by thinking you have to follow a particular process.”
+She strongly encourages women to become part of the AI team and is looking forwards to seeing some brilliant recruits coming up through the pipeline.
+Her advice is: “Don't be scared, be bold, be very inquisitive and always try to think outside the box—don't ever be bound by thinking you have to follow a particular process.”